evjero/laniakea-project/README.md

 # Project Overview

 This project, despite it's name, will use Exoplanet data captured by Kepler via their [TAP interface](https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html#PS).
-These Kepler Objects of Interest (KOI) will be provided in a tabular (CSV) format.
-Offline use will use a downloaded table backup.
+These Kepler Objects of Interest (KOI) will be provided in a tabular (CSV) format and initially loaded into a Mongo database.

 These KOI will enable us to launch our own missions to explore the edges of space.